-Finally, Respondent notes that while Petitioner appears to be arguing that since these past liabilities will actually be paid at some time in the future they are deductible when calculating the CEA value indicator; however, Respondent notes the mere fact that they may be paid in the future does not mean that such expenses qualify as deductible, ordinary expenses.
-(Ibid.)
+Finally, Respondent notes that while Petitioner appears to be arguing that since these past liabilities will actually be paid at some time in the future, they are deductible when calculating the CEA value indicator; however, Respondent notes the mere fact that they may be paid in the future does not mean that such expenses qualify as deductible, ordinary operating expenses.
+(Id. at pp.10-11.)